eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 The primary mechanism by which this happens is called the "Center Squeeze".
 When a moderate and acceptable candidate (like Begich) is sandwiched between two more extreme option, the more extreme options can "squeeze out" the moderate option in first place votes, leading to an early elimination of the moderate candidate, even if that moderate would beat both extremes in head-to-head match-ups.
 The system is too short-sighted and does not properly utilize the information it's actually collecting from voters.

 It should also be mentioned that, with ballot exhaustion, the winner might not even be ranked on a majority of ballots (as Peltola was not).
 This is how IRV achieves its so-called "majority".
 If all candidates a voter ranked are eliminated, their ballot is thrown out and has no say in the rest of the process.
 The promise of majority rule in IRV is at best a misleading claim made from ignorance, and at worst a blatant lie.
-Take [this San Francisco IRV election](https://ranked.vote/report/us/ca/sfo/2024/11/supervisor-d11){:target="_blank"} where the winner was only ranked on 37.2% of the total ballots cast.
+Take [this San Francisco IRV election](https://ranked.vote/report/us/ca/sfo/2024/11/supervisor-d11){:target="_blank"} where the winner won the final round by being ranked higher on just 37.2% of the total ballots cast.
 That is not majority rule in any meaningful sense.
 It is entirely artificial.

 But [a report by Atkinson, Foley, and Ganz](https://illinoislawreview.org/wp-content/uploads/2024/11/Atkinson-Foley-Ganz.pdf) suggests that this problem would be far worse in bimodal swing states like Arizona, Nevada, and Georgia, where the electorate is deeply divided.
 But also in states like South Carolina, Mississippi, Alabama, and Delaware.
 The distance between where the IRV winners and Condorcet winners lie is significantly larger in these states.
 In the report, Alaska actually appears to be, relatively speaking, one of the better states (near the middle of the distribution).
 If Alaska has already had a Condorcet failure with IRV, then it seems like this may be a sign of what could happen far more frequently if IRV is adopted in more places, rather than an isolated, rare event.